 If you’re right-handed, the knit-on method will cast your stitches on to the left-hand needle.
 If you’re left-handed, you can either knit ‘right-handed’ and follow the instructions accordingly, or mirror them and cast your stitches on to the right-hand needle.
-To practise casting on, we recommend you use double knitting (DK) yarn and a pair of 4mm needles, and cast on 22 stitches.
+To practise casting on, we recommend you use DK yarn (try King Cole Merino Blend DK – buy it from The Knitting Network) and a pair of 4mm needles (try Clover Takumi Bamboo needles – buy them from Minerva Crafts), and cast on 22 stitches.

 Don’t worry if your cast-on row looks uneven when you first try it.
 Practice makes perfect, so pull all the yarn off the needle and have another go.
 Once you know how to cast on knitting, you can get going with your first knitting patterns!